 The Grand Ole Opry began as a radio show in 1925.
 This show is credited with Nashville’s country music claim to fame and its recognition as the “Country Music Capital of the World.”

 Every country music fan dreams of visiting the Grand Ole Opry house thanks to the hosts of country performers that have graced its stage.

 You can enjoy a backstage tour of the Grand Ole Opry or a post-show tour during your visit to the Grand Ole Opry.
 It’s important to note that the tours are very different, so be sure to choose the one that will meet your expectations.

 The daytime tour takes you through the Grand Ole Opry while your guide shares photos, country music memorabilia, and stories about the artists that have visited here.
-If you are lucky, they will also take you onto the iconic stage.
+They will take you onto the iconic stage if you are lucky.

-The post-show tour allows you to look into “Studio A” where the famous country music televisions show “Hee-Haw” was filmed.
-In addition to this, the post-show tour also will also give you a peek inside the venue’s dressing rooms.
+The post-show tour allows you to look into “Studio A,” where the famous country music televisions show “Hee-Haw” was filmed.
+In addition, the post-show tour will give you a peek inside the venue’s dressing rooms.

-Of course, you can also catch a performance at the Opry during your visit to Nashville as well!
-If country music isn’t your thing, then don’t worry, the Opry also hosts comedy skits and other routines.
+Of course, you can also catch a performance at the Opry during your visit to Nashville!
+If country music isn’t your thing, don’t worry, the Opry also hosts comedy skits and other routines.

 If you’re hungry, you can grab some food at the Opry Back Porch BBQ!

 Of course, this could also be one of the fun Nashville date ideas to consider.